-4.1 Organisational Structure - General Concept Ch.
-4.1 ISS1/REV3/09.11.2017 M/CC EVALUATION METHO MS CL TOPIC ORO.GEN.200 ORA.AeMC.210 LEGAL REFERENCE ORO.GEN.210 CAMO.A.200 ORO.AOC.135 CAMO.A.305 ORA.GEN.200 ORA.GEN.210 4-OMM03-005 CL ChOM ChSeqNo.
-OMM, Chapter 3.X "Organisation nal Structure"
+4.1 Organ sational Structure ISS1/REV3/09.11.2017 M/CC EVALUATION METHOD MS CL TOPIC C.GEN.210 MO.A.200 ORO.AOC.135 CAMO.A.305 ORA.GEN.200 ORA.GEN.210 4-OMM03-005 CL ChOM ChSeqNo.
+OMM, Chapter 3.X " MANUAL REFERENCE "Organisationa al Structure" APP: The lines of responsibilities and accountabilities requires prior approval

-APP: The lines of responsibilities and accountabilities requires prior approval
+- □ Is there a general description of the organisation including an organigram of all related companies? - □ Are the titles and functions of nominated persons and management personnel defined? - Does an organisation chart exist which shows the lines of responsibility between the Accountable Manager, the Safety Manager, the Compliance Monitoring Manager and nominated persons? - □ Is there a cross-reference table, providing the link to subordinated organisational structures in other manuals, as required by the available organisation's approvals?

-Ge neral.
-Is there a general description of the organisation including an organigram of all related companies?
-Are the titles and functions of nominated persons and management personnel defined?
-Does an organisation chart exist which shows the lines of responsibility between the Accountable Manager, the Safety Manager, the Compliance Monitoring Manager and nominated persons?
-Is there a cross-reference table, providing the link to subordinated organisational structures in other manuals, as required by the available organisation's approvals? Со mplex Organisation: Is a Safety Review Board (SRB) designated?
-Is a Safety Action Group (SAG) designated?
-OUES STION FOR COMPLIANCE VERIFICATION AND SELF ASSESSMENT
+- □ Is a Safety Review Board (SRB) designated? - □ Is a Safety Action Group (SAG) designated?